TeraShark/sfdc_tasks_powershell/README.md

 ## Config files ##

 When you first execute `sp_connector.ps1`, you will be prompted for your Sharepoint username (usually 'Last Name, First Name'), and your SFDC username (usually your Dell email address, e.g. 'j_soap@dell.com').
 These values will be stored (without passwords) in config files named `sharepoint.cfg` and `user.cfg`, respectively.
+These config files are auto-generated if they don't exist.
-There should be no need to modify these auto-generated config files, unless you accidentally mistyped the values when prompted on first run, and are facing authentication issues.
+There should be no need to modify these auto-generated config files, unless you accidentally mistyped the values when prompted on first run, possibly causing authentication issues.

 ## Passwords / Authentication ##
 **No passwords** are stored in the files in this repo, nor in the config files generated on first execution of scripts.
 Authentication against SFDC is provided natively by the SFDC CLI, stored as tokens in the CLI subsystem.
 The scripts in this repo do not ever access such data directly - the official SFDC CLI handles that seamlessly after first login.